MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/walkthrough-creating-a-basic-form-template-with-code.md

 ---
-title: "by opening a form template in the InfoPath designer, and then using one of the user interface commands to add an event handler, which will open the Visual Studio 2012 development environment for writing your code.
-By default, form template projects created using Visual Studio 2012 work against the managed code object model provided by the Microsoft.Office.InfoPath namespace.'"
+title: 'Walkthrough: Create a basic form template with code'
 manager: soliver
 ms.date: 12/7/2015
 ms.audience: Developer
 keywords:
 - form templates [infopath 2007], creating managed code,managed code form templates [InfoPath 2007], creating,form templates [InfoPath 2007], walkthroughs,InfoPath 2007, walkthroughs
 localization_priority: Normal
 ms.assetid: 0f55c8be-8641-476a-b0c8-c88adb2ac2b9
-description: "In Microsoft InfoPath, you can write business logic in Visual Basic or C# by opening a form template in the InfoPath designer, and then using one of the user interface commands to add an event handler, which will open the Visual Studio 2012 development environment for writing your code.
-By default, form template projects created using Visual Studio 2012 work against the managed code object model provided by the Microsoft.Office.InfoPath namespace."
+description: "In Microsoft InfoPath, you can write business logic in Visual Basic or C# by opening a form template in the InfoPath designer, and then using one of the user interface commands to add an event handler, which will open the Visual Studio 2012 development environment for writing your code."
 ---

-# Walkthrough: Creating a Basic Form Template with Code
+# Walkthrough: Create a basic form template with code

 In Microsoft InfoPath, you can write business logic in Visual Basic or C# by opening a form template in the InfoPath designer, and then using one of the user interface commands to add an event handler, which will open the Visual Studio 2012 development environment for writing your code.
 By default, form template projects created using Visual Studio 2012 work against the managed code object model provided by the [Microsoft.Office.InfoPath](https://msdn.microsoft.com/library/Microsoft.Office.InfoPath.aspx) namespace.